AstroJacobLi/astrojacobli.github.io/_posts/2019-01-19-ARAA-notes.md

 \\[\widetilde{e} = e_1 + i e_2 = e(\cos 2\theta + i\sin 2\theta).\\]
 Hence we have many combinations to express the shape (ellipticity and position angle) and size: $$(\theta, e)$$, $$(e_1, e_2)$$, etc.

 - Higher order moments tell us the distortion and anisotropy of the image.
 Using higher order moments, we can estimate the PSF structure and how well does the PSF model behave.

+### From Images to Catalogs
+The signal of weak lensing is so weak that can be easily covered by all kinds of systematics.
+What observers need to do is to minimize these systematics.
+#### PSF modeling
+The effective PSF is composed of atmospheric PSF, optical PSF, pixel response difference, etc (P.S.
+Rachel Mandelbaum is one of the authors of GalSim).
+The optical PSF can be generally modeled and is easier compared to atmospheric PSF.
+- Why does PSF affect weak lensing?
+Weak lensing measures the shapes of (faint) galaxies, PSF can make the galaxy itself more circular, make the shape of outskirts irregular (due to PSF anisotropy), and also make deblending very hard.
+- How to measure PSF?
+Generally we measure the profiles of stars in the field as PSF models, then interpolate (using regular polynomials or Chebyshev polynomials) these models to other positions where we concern.
+But interpolation often make sense only on single CCD level.
+PSF model behaves bad on the edges of CCDs (but can use dithering and PCA interpolation to mitigate).
+- PSF estimated by stars might not be accurate for galaxies.
+PSF actually depends on the SED of objects, but stars and galaxies have different SEDs.
+This effect is especially severe for very-wide-band surveys (Euclid).
+Also the PSF estimated by bright stars are not suitable for galaxies (even not suitable for bright galaxies).

+#### Detector Systematics
+- Brighter-fatter effect.
+The electric field sourced by charges accumulated within a pixel can deflect the later coming electrons away, and the consequence is to enlarge the boundaries of the object.
+So we don't measure PSF from bright stars.
+Also saturation is an additional factor.
+- Some other defects of detectors can also considered as systematics.
+The difference of pixel sized among all pixels results in astrometric and photometric errors.
+The responding of pixels may also correlated with galaxy shape and position.
+In the next generation near infrared survey (WFIRST), we need to mitigate systematics related to NIR detector defects (they are not CCDs).

 ## [The Connection Between Galaxies and Their Dark Matter Halos, by Risa Wechsler and Jeremy Tinker](https://www.annualreviews.org/doi/abs/10.1146/annurev-astro-081817-051756)